dreibh/simproctc/README.md

 * Finding out what is going wrong with the remote execution can be difficult sometimes.
 In such a case, only start a single instance of <tt>rspserver</tt> and use the parameter <tt>-sskeeptempdirs</tt>.
 This parameter results in not deleting the temporary session directory after shutdown of the session.
 That is, you can dissect the directory's contents for troubleshooting.
 The name of the directory for each session is shown in the output of <tt>rspserver</tt>.

-# 🔧 Adapting SimProcTC to your own simulation
+# 🔧 Adapting SimProcTC to Your Own Simulation

 In order to use SimProcTC with your own model, perform the following tasks: